-“Bikes & Blooms” was the name of my first solo exhibition of paintings and textiles which I exhibited at Four Walls, Melton.
+“Bikes & Blooms” was the name of my first solo exhibition of paintings and textiles which took place at Four Walls, Melton.

-Changing transport links are the very things that enable us to evolve and develop.
+For example changing transport links are the very things that enable us to evolve and develop.
 Yet are also the very things that have eroded the planet.
-Our networks are viewed as being important, wildlife networks less so.
-If we had thought about wildlife networks, the world would possibly not be quite as messed up as it currently is.
-Animals, birds, I guess even insects could change location and move, to where they have a better chance of survive.
+Our networks are viewed as being important, wildlife networks are often overlooked.
+It is why I love the designer simplicity of a bike.
+It is a pure method of transport.

-Butterflies and dragonflies changing forms seem very much to resonate with the changing inner (and outer lives) of us humans.
+Butterflies and dragonflies changing forms seem very like a metaphor for the changing inner (and outer lives) of us humans.
 Middle age is a type of metamorphosis, as are the teenage years and the early stages of development of a baby.